Music Building 1105

 - Sonic arts and environmental sensitivities: birds, plants and ecologies

-- This project engages with soundscape ecologies (specifically birds but extending to all acoustic elements) and sonic arts to examine issues of environmental and more-than-human activities.
+Engages soundscape ecologies (specifically birds but extending to all acoustic elements) and sonic arts to examine issues of environmental and more-than-human activities.

 - Performance Studies

-- Experimental performance, postdramatic theater, and postmemory
+- Experimental performance, postdramatic theater, heritage, and postmemory

 - Politics and cultural histories of performance (musics, theater, and dance) in Mexico

-- Nationalism, tourism, and twentieth-century Mexican history
+- Nationalism, tourism, heritage, and twentieth-century Mexican history

-- Voice, singing, choirs, music and biography
+- Voice, singing, gender, and biography

-- Community arts and education
+- Community arts, social justice activism, and education

 Ruth Hellier, PhD, is a scholar, creative artist and performer, whose work engages in interdisciplinary ways with the areas of performance studies, critical and interdisciplinary music, dance and theatre studies; community arts; cultural history; critical memory/heritage studies; and Mexican and Latin American studies.
 Her research and creative projects explore issues of identity, memory and history; power relations; tourism; embodiment; experimentalisms; vocality; ecologies and environmental issues; and the ethics in/of performance and research.